ewpratten/HowToComputer/README.md

 #include<stdio.h>

 int main() {
-    printf("Hello World\n");
+    printf("Hello, world \n");
     return 0;
 }
 ```
 The first line imports the **st**an**d**ard **i**/**o** library using `#include<stdio.h>` .
 This allows the **C++** program to print to the screen, which is required to display text.
 <br><br>
 All code inside the curly brackets of the following line are run in order when the program starts. `int main(void) {}`.
 The `printf()` function prints whatever is inside the brackets.
-In this case, it prints `Hello World`.
+In this case, it prints `Hello, world!`.
 The `\n` signifies a new line.
 Then the program exits with a status code of *0* using the `return 0;` line.
 Exiting with a status code of *0* tells the computer that the program successfully ran without any errors.
+The `main()` function is declared as an *int* so it requires an integer (0) to have its value set correctly.

 ### x86-64 Assembly